shipshapecode/website-astro/data/posts/2022-12-05-top-five-web-developer-tools.md

 Warp touts itself as "The terminal for the 21st century", and I think that's a pretty fair statement.
-It adds loads of features that most other terminal apps do not offer, and it's written in Rust, which makes it blazingly fast, and it easily outperforms Electron-based terminals.
+It adds loads of features that most other terminal apps do not offer, and it's written in Rust, making it blazing fast, so it easily outperforms Electron-based terminals.

 One of the coolest features of Warp is its AI Search.
 You may have been hearing a lot about GPT-3 and OpenAI Chat recently, and how powerful it is.
 Well, Warp